irvinlim/cs3211-project-2/README.md

 ## Installation

-This project uses OpenMPI, and is known to work on at least version 3.0.1.
+This project uses OpenMPI, and is known to work on OpenMPI 1.10.2 and OpenMPI 3.0.1.
 You can download the OpenMPI library from [here](https://www.open-mpi.org/software/ompi/v3.0/).

 To build the program, a Makefile is included.
 Run `make` as such: